What is time?

 Average Reading Time: 2 min 40 sec

 Our human CONCEPT OF TIME is derived from the REALITY of MOTION*As soon as we open our eyes, after birth, we see light and darkness; later when we learn how to speak we are taught that these light/dark cycles are days, which as every adult knows, are due to the spinning motion of earth.

-A bit older we become aware of the seasons, which as every adult knows, are coincidental to earth's revolution around the sun and in spite of the fact that this new motion has nothing to do with earth's spin we are nevertheless taught years are also time.
-For the purist, Earth spins around an axle which is tilted with respect to the plane of its revolution around the sun, and the combination of all these factors makes the seasons.
+A bit older we become aware of the seasons, and years, which as every adult knows, are coincidental to earth's revolution around the sun and in spite of the fact that this new motion has nothing to do with earth's spin we are nevertheless taught that seasons, and years are also times.
+For the purist, Earth spins around an axle which is tilted with respect to the plane of its revolution around the sun, and the combination of these 2 factors makes the seasons.

-Even though days and years are the effects of 2 non coincidental motion-phenomenon, we're taught to call them with the same word time, and that leads us naturally toward thinking there is only one time.
+Even though days and years are the effects of 2 non coincidental motion-phenomenon, we're taught to call them with the same word time, and that leads us naturally toward thinking there is only one time that links various motions.

 Then we're also taught our own body is growing in time, in spite of the fact that the biological process of duplication of cells behind our growth has nothing to do with the rotational motion of earth on itself let alone with the motion of earth around the sun!

 The word time, in effect gets engraved within our young minds way before we have any chance to realize it embodies a bunch of various yet distinct physical phenomenon.
 Better (or worse?) yet, time becomes a concept de facto as solid as rock in our minds.

-Because it transcends all these various physical phenomenon and more, the concept (no longer a word) of time while extremely convenient is also highly rewarding scientifically.
+Because it transcends all these various physical phenomenon and more, the concept (no longer merely a word) of time while extremely convenient is also highly rewarding scientifically.

 In the end, our idea of time is there to stay!
 And then our concept of time is taken for granted in science.